Where to Get a Personal Loan?

 Payday loans have been around for a long time, but that doesn’t mean they’re a good option.

-In almost every instance, when comparing payday loans vs. personal loans, payday loans are worth avoiding in favor of other forms of unsecured loans that likely come at lower interest rates and more favorable repayment terms.
+In almost every instance, when comparing payday loans vs. personal loans, payday loans are worth avoiding.
+Other forms of unsecured loans will likely come with lower interest rates and more favorable repayment terms.
 Fortunately, it is possible to find loans from reliable lenders — even with imperfect credit.

 Banks and Credit Unions

-Banks and credit unions each set their own qualification requirements for their unsecured personal loans, so it’s worth shopping around to find the best fit for your financial needs.
-Additionally, they may have other financial products that could work for you, like secured credit cards or share-secured loans.
+Another place where you can go to get a personal loan of this sort is a bank or credit union.
+Each financial institution sets their own qualification requirements for their unsecured personal loans, so it’s worth shopping around to find the best fit for your financial needs.
+Additionally, they may have other products that could work for you, like secured credit cards or share-secured loans.

 What Are Some Pros and Cons of Different Types of Lenders?

-Now that we’ve covered some of the main options for personal loan shopping, how do you figure out which of these lenders is right for you?
-Each alternative comes with its own pros and cons — here are some things to consider while you’re browsing.
+Now that you’ve learned about the main options for personal loan shopping, you can figure out which kind of lender is right for you.
+Each alternative comes with its own pros and cons.
+Here are some things to consider while you’re browsing.

 Personal Loans From Banks